bagusindrayana/laravel-coordinate/README.md

     ],0.5)->get();

-    //using order remember order awlways in last query
+    //using order, remember order always in last query
     //get data by distance 1 KM and order by farthest distance
     $tokos = Toko::nearby([
         -0.497493,//latitude